 Duke Nursing Highlights:

-Registered Nurse – NEW GRAD or Experienced RN – Duke University Hospital
+Registered Nurse - Experienced RN - Duke University Hospital

-Duke University Health System- Duke University Hospital seeks to hire an experienced Registered Nurse or a NEW GRAD who will embrace our mission of Advancing Health Together.
+Duke University Health System- Duke University Hospital seeks to hire an experienced Registered Nurse who will embrace our mission of Advancing Health Together.

 Work Hours & Shifts:

-Full Time: 12 hour Days 7A to 7P or 7P to 7A Nights with weekend rotations
+Full Time: 12-hour Days 7A to 7P or 7P to 7A Nights with weekends as needed

 As a Clinical Nurse with Duke University Health System, you will make providing service your priority while caring for the whole person in a patient-centered atmosphere.
 The Clinical Nurse (RN) is responsible for providing and supervising direct and indirect total nursing care responsibilities.
 Utilizing the nursing process (assessing, planning, implementing and evaluating) in achieving the goals of the nursing department.
 Plan and provide advanced and/or specialized nursing care for patients in guided by DUHS Professional Practice model participate in the clinical ladder program, educational activities, departmental committees, research projects or other health-related projects as assigned.
 Provide nursing services to patients and families in accordance with the scope of the RN as defined by the North Carolina Board of Nursing.
 Adheres to all rules and regulations of all applicable local, state and federal agencies and accrediting bodies.
 Actively participates in outstanding customer service and accepts responsibility in maintaining relationships that are equally respectful to all.